aleksibovellan/wazuh-alerts-to-signal/README.md

    * Wazuh Portscans
    * Wazuh Login Alerts

-> Important: The Signal mobile app must be fully registered/logged in **before** starting the next linking process (Signal-CLI & Signal mobile app), or the following QR image reading will fail.
+> Important: The Signal mobile app must be fully registered/logged in **before** starting the next linking process (Signal-CLI & Signal mobile app), or the following QR image reading will not go through.

 ## Link Signal-CLI to Mobile App